What is Making Tax Digital and what does it mean for small businesses?

 Who does MTD for VAT apply to?

 April 2019 is a key date for the majority of VAT registered businesses.

 From April, all registered businesses with a turnover above the VAT threshold (currently £85,000 excluding VAT) must use MTD.

 If your business is voluntarily VAT registered, you can choose whether or not to use MTD, if your business is not VAT registered at all you won’t be affected at this stage.

 It’s worth noting, certain businesses have been deferred from MTD requirements until October 2019, for example: trusts, not for profit orgs, public sector entities and local authorities.
 If you’re unsure whether the deferral includes your business, you can call the VAT helpline.

 The complete timeline has yet to be set in stone, but it’s expected that from around April 2020 all remaining VAT registered businesses will also be obliged to comply with MTD.

 Are there any exemptions?

-According to the Chartered Institute of Taxation, you can apply for your business to be registered as officially exempt if it is incompatible with your religious beliefs, disability or remoteness of location, amongst other extenuating circumstances.
+You can apply for your business to be registered as officially exempt if it is incompatible with your religious beliefs, disability or remoteness of location, amongst other extenuating circumstances.
 If you think you’re eligible for exemption you should contact HMRC as soon as possible.